Nordic folklore: creatures from Norse mythology and Scandinavian legend

 Fenrir

-Fenrir, a monstrous wolf and child of Loki, grows larger and stronger over time, signifying a potent symbol of chaos and destruction.
+Fenrir, a monstrous wolf and child of Loki, grows larger and stronger over time, often interpreted as a symbol of chaos and destruction.

 His involvement in the death of Odin at Ragnarök marks him as a key figure in the Norse beliefs.